lucakiebel/ListX/README.md

 ## Copyright

-ListX is digital property of Klequex Software, Copyright © 2017
+ListX is digital property of Luca Kiebel, Copyright © 2017

 ## Acknowledgments

 * Hat tip to anyone who's code was used, especially to all the NPM Package authors
 * Inspiration
-* etc
+* defaultAcks.md